The Life & Death of Alexander Litvinenko

-It is six years since their arrival in the UK; Sasha and Marina recall how they met and his time with the FSB.
-In October 2002 there is a mass hostage taking at Moscow’s Dubrovka Theatre staged by the FSB to spread anti-Chechen feeling.
+It is six years since their arrival in the UK.
+Sasha and Marina recall their first meeting and his time with the FSB.
+In October 2002, a mass hostage-taking at Moscow’s Dubrovka Theatre is staged by the FSB to spread anti-Chechen feeling.
 Journalist Anna Politkovskaya helps negotiate with the terrorists.

-As thanks for sparing his life, Boris Berezovsky helps Sasha’s family escape Russia and bankrolls them once in London.
-At Boris’ 60th birthday party at Blenheim Palace, Sasha runs into an old colleague, Andrei Lugovoy; they decide to set up in business.
-Sasha does not realise Lugovoy still works for the FSB.
+As thanks for sparing his life, Boris Berezovsky helps Sasha’s family escape Russia and bankrolls them in London.
+Boris hosts his 60th birthday party at Blenheim Palace and Sasha runs into an old colleague, Andrei Lugovoy.
+They decide to set up in business; Sasha does not realise Lugovoy still works for the FSB.

 Putin passes a law that Russian traitors can be killed anywhere in the world.

-Journalist Anna Politkovskaya visits the Litvinenkos in Muswell Hill and tells Marina about her experiences in Chechnya and delivers chilling news: the FSB is using an image of Sasha’s face for target practice.
+Journalist Anna Politkovskaya visits the Litvinenkos in Muswell Hill and tells Marina about her experiences in Chechnya.
+She delivers chilling news: the FSB is using an image of Sasha’s face for target practice.

 On the pretext of attending a football match, Lugovoy arrives in London.
-He meets Sasha at the hotel and offers him tea which contains Polonium.
-Sasha declines but, dropping his guard, he drinks.
+He meets up with Sasha and offers him tea laced with Polonium.
+Sasha declines at first but, dropping his guard, he drinks.
 That evening he feels ill.
 It takes time for the highly toxic Polonium to be identified.
 It emits alpha radiation that leaves a trail back to the closed city of Sarov in Russia.

-In the final scenes Sasha is in hospital and on his deathbed blames Putin but believes that Russia will rise again.
-He falls back on the bed and dies.
+Sasha is in hospital.
+On his deathbed he blames Putin but believes that Russia will rise again.
+He dies.
 Marina sings a final lament to the accompaniment of a Russian Orthodox funeral prayer.